ndidplatform/api/README.md

 ## Note

-* When working in development, if you clear/delete the blockchain, you need to delete DB files and latest block height files.
-Run `npm run reset-data-for-dev`.
+* When working in development, if you clear/delete the blockchain, you need to delete DB files and latest block height files by running `npm run reset-data-for-dev`.
+(Automatically run when running `npm run initDevKey`)

 * Run `npm run delete-local-db-cache` to delete local DB used for caching.
 Local DB file name is `db-api-` following by node ID (env: `NODE_ID`) set on server start (e.g. `db-api-idp1` when node ID is set to `idp1`).